Assistant Professor, Computer Science Department

 I'm also interested in modeling and inference challenges that arise from observational data across dynamical systems more broadly.
 For example, modeling user activity on a desktop (the CALO project), traffic prediction from GPS data, and activity understanding from motion-sensed data.
 We have multiple ongoing collaborations here.
 See my publication page for more examples of past work.

-Saria S., A. K. Rajani, J. Gould, D. Koller and A. A. Penn (2010).
+Saria S., S. Mahadevan, D. Koller, A. K. Rajani, J. Gould and A. A. Penn (2010).
 "Integration of early physiological responses predicts later illness severity in preterm infants."
 Science Translational Medicine, 2(48).